 Unlike cats, slugs, and snails, worms just love coffee grounds.

 They need some gritty food to help with digestion.
-As a result, grounds in the vermicomposting bin are a great addition to help them thrive.
+So, coffee grounds in the vermicomposting bin are a great addition to helping earthworms thrive.

 Add coffee grounds to your worm bin, doing so in moderation, being careful not to let it get too acidic.
-However, if that should happen, you can always add some crushed eggshells to reduce acidity.
+However, if that should happen, you can always add some crushed eggshells to moderate soil acidity.

 Moreover, you will also attract earthworms to the soil when the compost is added.
 The earthworms will, in turn, help improve soil structure after they’ve deposited what they have consumed deep into the soil.

 7. Use as a Mulch

-A popular use of coffee grounds is incorporating them directly in the vegetable garden or flower bed as mulch.
+A popular use of coffee grounds is incorporating them directly into the vegetable garden or flower bed as mulch.
 Spread around the base of plants, they provide a nutrient-rich mulch.

 Even so, it is best to add the grounds to other organic materials or compost to avoid clumping.
-Used coffee ground mulch can be particularly beneficial to acid-loving plants like the azalea family, roses, lilies, and also some root veggies like carrots.
+Used coffee ground mulch can be particularly beneficial to acid-loving plants like azalea, gardenia, rhododendron, and also some root veggies like carrots.

 8. Repel Ants

 Coffee grounds repel ants rather than kill them.
 These common insects do not like the scent and acidity of the grounds.

 Therefore, sprinkling some of it where the ants are and in your doorways will keep them away.

 Plants That Like Coffee Grounds

-Fruits and vegetables that benefit from coffee grounds include blueberries, carrots, strawberry plants, cabbage, and radishes.
+Fruit trees and vegetables that benefit from coffee grounds include blueberries, carrots, elderberries, peppers, tomatoes, sweet potatoes, and radishes.

-Additionally, using fresh (unbrewed) coffee grounds benefits acid-loving plants.
-It can be a boon in growing much-loved flowers and Shrubs like roses, lilies, azaleas, rhododendrons, and hydrangeas.
+Additionally, fresh (unbrewed) coffee grounds benefit other acid-loving plants greatly.
+It can be a boon in growing much-loved flowers and shrubs like zinnias, camelia, azaleas, rhododendrons, and hydrangeas.

-Furthermore, houseplants and potted plants also benefit from the grounds when used as compost, mulch, pesticide, or fertilizer.
+Furthermore, some houseplants and potted plants also benefit from it when used as compost, mulch, pesticide, or fertilizer.

 As you can see, there are many benefits of coffee grounds in the garden.
 Tons get wasted every week, but how much better if they can be used in these ways to benefit plants?